Twenty-Sixth Sunday after Pentecost—November 18, 2018

 Stewardship Sentences: “For by a single offering he has perfected for all time those who are being sanctified.”(Hebrews 10:14) Our Lord Jesus has provided the one offering for sin.
 What we offer to the Lord is not a sacrifice for sin; we cannot buy our way into heaven with our money, works, or effort.
 Rather, what we give to the Lord’s work in the Church is a thank offering, a sign of our dependency on God and all He has given us.

-Grace, Faith, Scripture, and Christ Alone: Issues, Etc.is a radio talk show and podcast hosted by LCMS Pastor Todd Wilken and produced by Lutheran Public Radio in Collinsville, IL.
-This week’s teachings include: The History of Celibacy & the Priesthood, Marriage Vows, Jesus the Catechist, The Book of Lamentations and more.
-You can listen live or on-demand at www.issuesetc.org and on the LPR mobile app.
+Lutheran Theology for Laity: Issues, Etc.is a radio talk show and podcast hosted by LCMS Pastor Todd Wilken and produced by Lutheran Public Radio in Collinsville, IL.
+This week’s topics include: An Introduction to the Koran, Hallowed Be Thy Name, Worship in the Tabernacle, The Abomination of Desolation and more.
+You can listen on-demand at www.issuesetc.org and on the LPR mobile app.

-- Red Cross Blood Drive: On Wednesday, September 19th from 8:30 am to 2:30 pm the Heartland Lutheran *National Honor Society Students will be hosting a blood drive for the Red Cross.
+Blood Drive: On Monday, November 26th from 8:30 am to 2:30 pm the Heartland Lutheran National Honor Society students will be hosting a Blood Drive for the Red Cross.
 Please consider coming in to make a donation and helping them reach their goal of over 30 usable units.
 Reaching 30 usable units will make HLHS students eligible for a scholarship through the Red Cross.
-In this way your donation helps both the Heartland community and HLHS students.
-Please contact the HLHS office at 308-385-3900 for a donation time.
+In this way your donation helps both the community and HLHS students.
+Please Contact the HLHS office at 308-385-3900 for a donation time.